kevinferrare/snapsort/README.md

 The extension is lowercase, and `jpeg` is renamed to `jpg`.

-extension is lower case and jpeg is renamed to jpg
 ## Command line options
 | Option                                  | Description                                                                        |
 |-----------------------------------------|------------------------------------------------------------------------------------|